 “Oh, I’ve been through that before.
 I feel for you,” she replies.

 “Yes, I’m caregiving for my mother this week with the help of my husband.
 He joined me this time so he could keep her company while I do this project.”

 “That’s so helpful,” says Susan Jane.
 “Be sure to thank him for me!”

 For the next several minutes or so we plant the little garden of a new friendship, feeding it with our empathic talk.
 We talk about our mothers, our family dynamics and difficulties that formed our growth as children.
 What our adult sibling relationships are like now.
 What our dads were like.

 “My dad had to have things his way,” I say.

 “My dad was an absolute perfectionist!” she remarks in her turn.

-And it feels good, knowing that we all come from somewhere; each childhood is filled with different circumstances and contexts that include the joy of roses and sunshine, but not always.
+And it feels good knowing that we all arrive from different paths; each childhood is filled with circumstances and contexts that include the joy of roses and sunshine, but not always exclusively that.
 Many things shape us both good and bad; all of us are fragile beings, searching, doing our best in living our lives to flourish, grow, and find happiness.
 We all need each other.

 Time is moving on, though, and Kentucky coffeetree awaits.